geilerloui/deep-learning/README.md

 * Lessons on Tensorflow:
   * [Basic Data Types and Functions](https://github.com/geilerloui/deep-learning/blob/master/intro-to-tensorflow/Lesson%202.4_Intro_to_TensorFlow.ipynb): What is ```tf```, ```Session, constant, placeholder, feed_dict, add, subtract ..., cast, Variable, zeros, truncated_normal, Cross Entropy and Softmax```
   * [Mini-batch and Epochs](https://github.com/geilerloui/deep-learning/blob/master/intro-to-tensorflow/Quizz_Mini-batch.ipynb): Mini-batching is a technique for training on subsets of the dataset instead of all the data at one time.
+An Epoch is a single forward and backward pass on the whole dataset.
   * [Multilayer Perceptron](https://github.com/geilerloui/deep-learning/blob/master/Lesson_CovNets/Deep_Neural_Network-1.ipynb)
   * [Save and Restore TensorFlow models](https://github.com/geilerloui/deep-learning/blob/master/Lesson_CovNets/Deep_Neural_Network-2_Save_Restore_models.ipynb)
   * [Loading the Weights and Biases into a new model](https://github.com/geilerloui/deep-learning/blob/master/Lesson_CovNets/Deep_Neural_Network-3_Loading_weights_in_new_model.ipynb)